mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Analysis basis : storage size and number of bytes transferred out per age group
 * provide visual dashboards
 * classified as Frequently accessed or infrequently accessed
+* CSV provides
+  * for each object
+    * current storage class
+    * Number of requests
+    * Access ratio : ratio size vs nb of requests
+  * for all objects
+    * Data retrieved, uploaded, size, nb of objects
+    * ObjectAgeForSIATransition : observed age for transition
-* CSV provides a RecommendedObjectAgeForSIATransition
+    * a RecommendedObjectAgeForSIATransition : recommended age for transition

 ## Intelligent Tiering